Aeronautical Engineering Careers

 - Design of Aircraft Structures

-There are directed and independent study courses, including research courses, that provide you with opportunities to pursue your own interests while being mentored by an interested faculty member.
+There are directed and independent study courses available in our curriculum, including research courses, that provide you with opportunities to pursue your own interests while being mentored by an expert faculty member.

-Over 150 companies come to campus to recruit students for employment, internships and co-ops biannually at our career fairs.
-Aeronautical engineering degrees are in demand for a large number of these companies.
+Nearly 200 companies come to campus to recruit Clarkson students for employment, internships and co-ops biannually at our career fairs.
+Aeronautical engineering degrees are in demand for a large number of these companies, including Collins Aerospace, GKN Aerospace, General Dynamics Mission Systems and Northrop Grumman Corporation.
 You will have the opportunity to meet with many such companies throughout your years at Clarkson.